3dem/emhub/docs/installation/deploy_nginx.rst

 The following is an example of a working Nginx configuration file.
 Ngnix is used as a reverse proxy to redirect requests to a locally running process, also using SSL certificates.
-In the next section, you can see the `Key Options`_ that were modified.
+In the next section, you can see the modified `Key Options`_.

 .. tab:: /etc/nginx/nginx.conf